apify/apify-docs/sources/platform/actors/running/store.md

 ![Rental Actor example](./images/store/rental-actor-example.png)

 Each rental Actor has a _free trial_ period.
-The lenght of the trail is displayed in each Actor's page.
+The length of the trial is displayed on each Actor's page.

 ![Rental Actors in Apify Store](./images/store/rental-actor-trial-example.png)